4 Things Sellers Should Never Say When Closing a Home Sale in The Northwest Valley

 2. You are our second/tenth/thirtieth showing

-Of all the things you could say to a potential buyer in closing a home sale in the Northwest Valley, this is the one most open to interpretation.The buyer will take it to mean whatever she wants it to mean.
+Of all the things you could say to a potential buyer in closing a home sale in the Northwest Valley, this is the one most open to interpretation and the buyer will take it to mean whatever he or she wants it to mean.

 3. Sure, we can negotiate on price

-The best policy is, leave the showings and price negotiations to your agent.
+It’s best to leave showings and price negotiations to your agent.
 After all, that’s why you hired them, isn’t it?
-So here’s the best answer to buyers’ loaded questions about price: “You’ll need to speak to my real estate agent on that.”
+And, it’s best to not be alone with a potential buyer so you can avoid these types of questions altogether.
+If you must be present, simply tell any potential buyers, “You’ll need to speak to my real estate agent on that.”

 4. I won’t take less than $xxx,xxx for home

-Be careful to avoid these four things you should never say in closing a home sale in the [market city].
+It’s important to be careful to avoid these four things you should never say in closing a home sale in the Northwest Valley.
 But you also need to say the right things to close a sale, and that’s where your agent comes in.